CHAPTER 13

 If Daniel, a sixth-century BC exile, was shown not only ancient Rome but the far downstream effects of this fourth kingdom—the forms of power, communication, surveillance, and warfare that would one day develop out of that legacy—it is not hard to see why the beast appeared to him “dreadful and terrible.”
 The text leaves room for a final configuration of this kingdom that would seem utterly alien to his world, yet still recognizably the heir of Rome.

-It is among these ten that Daniel sees another horn arise, “a little one,” which comes up among them and uproots three of the first horns (Daniel 7:8).
-At first it appears small and insignificant; yet it displaces other rulers and becomes greater than its companions.
+It is among these ten that Daniel sees another horn arise—”a little one”—which comes up among them and uproots three of the first horns (Daniel 7:8).
+At first it appears small and insignificant, yet it displaces other rulers and becomes greater than its companions.
 It has eyes like the eyes of a man, signaling intelligence and perception, and a mouth speaking “great things”—pompous, blasphemous words against the Most High (Daniel 7:8, 20, 25).
-The angel explains that this horn is “another” king who arises after the ten, different from the first ones, who subdues three kings (Daniel 7:24).
+The angel explains that this horn is “another” king who arises after the ten, “different from the first ones,” who subdues three kings (Daniel 7:24).

-Every structural element binds this crisis to Israel, Jerusalem, and the sanctuary.
+Every structural element of Daniel’s visions binds this crisis to Israel, Jerusalem, and the sanctuary.
 The fourth kingdom arises from the Great Sea and dominates the Mediterranean world.
-Its ten-horned remnant provides the final Gentile backdrop.
-The little horn emerges among those powers, yet directs his campaign specifically against Israel’s covenant life: against the sanctuary, the sacrifices, the appointed times, and the people called “holy” under the Torah.
+Its ten-king remnant provides the final Gentile backdrop.
+The little horn emerges among those kings, yet directs his campaign specifically against Israel’s covenant life: against the sanctuary, the sacrifices, the appointed times, and the people called “holy” under the Torah.
 The time of unparalleled distress that follows is explicitly “for your people” and “your holy city” (Daniel 12:1; 9:24).
 In Daniel’s horizon, the “saints of the Most High” are Israel in their covenant calling, and the “time of trouble such as never was” is the climactic discipline of that nation under the Law.

 At the same time, Daniel also sees that not all within this covenant community share the same outcome.
 Many within Israel fall; a purified remnant is delivered, written in the book; and at the end “many of those who sleep in the dust of the earth shall awake,” some to life in the Age to Come, others to shame and contempt in that same age (Daniel 12:1–2).
 Later revelation makes clear that those who finally receive the kingdom with the Son of Man are the faithful—from Israel and from the nations—who are counted worthy of the Age to Come and the resurrection of life (Luke 20:35).
 Daniel’s “saints” who inherit the kingdom (Daniel 7:18, 22, 27) are thus, in New Covenant terms, those believers who are united to the Lord Jesus and glorified at His appearing.